XRAG: eXamining the Core -- Benchmarking Foundational Components in Advanced Retrieval-Augmented Generation: XRAG

 \subsection{Unified Benchmark Datasets \& Corpus}

-We collect and preprocess three benchmark datasets for the XRAG framework, emphasising rigorous experimental validation of RAG systems.
+We collect and preprocess four benchmark datasets for the XRAG framework, emphasising rigorous experimental validation of RAG systems.
 We develop a unified dataset structured to facilitate performance testing for both retrieval and generation modules, incorporating standardized formats:

-\begin{mdframed} {\texttt{User-Query || Retrieval-Context || Retrieval-Context.IDS || Golden-Context || Golden-Context.IDS || Actual-Response || Expected-Answer}}. \end{mdframed}
+\begin{mdframed} {\texttt{\textbf{User-Query} || \textbf{Retrieval-Context} || \textbf{Retrieval-Context.IDS} || \textbf{Golden-Context} || \textbf{Golden-Context.IDS} || \textbf{Actual-Response} || \textbf{Expected-Answer}}}. \end{mdframed}

-XRAG provides a unified architecture for retrieval and question-answering datasets, specifically HoppotQA~\cite{yang2018hotpotqa}, DropQA~\cite{Dua2019DROP}, and NaturalQA~\cite{KwiatkowskiPRCP19}.
-The corpus used for indexing derives from the metadata of these datasets' training, validation, and test sets.
+XRAG provides a unified architecture for retrieval and question-answering datasets \footnote{The dataset is CC BY-NC-SA 4.0 licensed (we maintained the same license agreement as the original dataset.), accessible via the URL \url{https://huggingface.co/datasets/DocAILab/XRAG_Dataset}.
+We also provide a documentation for the XRAG: \url{https://docailab.github.io/XRAG/} on how to use the data and code. }, specifically HoppotQA~\cite{yang2018hotpotqa}, DropQA~\cite{Dua2019DROP}, NaturalQA~\cite{KwiatkowskiPRCP19} and FinanceBench~\cite{mao2025privacy}.
+The corpus used for indexing is derived from the metadata of these datasets' training, validation, and test sets.
 This methodology aligns with previous works~\cite{ShiMYS0LZY24} and supports the efficient deployment of vector databases.
-Table~\ref {Summary_of_Datasets} shows that the HotpotQA corpus contains the highest document count, followed by NaturalQA, indicating that retrieval difficulty escalates with the number of documents required per query.
-Moreover, these datasets address complex RAG question-answering scenarios, including Multi-hop Questions, Constrained Questions, Numerical Reasoning, and Logical Reasoning tasks.
+Table~\ref{Summary_of_Datasets} shows that the HotpotQA corpus contains the highest document count, followed by NaturalQA, indicating that retrieval difficulty escalates with the number of documents required per query. \changemark[FedE4FIN Dataset]{ The FinanceBench~\cite{islam2023financebenchnewbenchmarkfinancial, mao2025privacy} dataset consists of 37,885 financial documents covering 40 companies that are publicly traded in the USA. } Moreover, these datasets address complex RAG question-answering scenarios, including Multi-hop Queries, Constrained Queries, Numerical Reasoning, and Logical Reasoning tasks.
 Multi-hop questions depend on iteratively retrieved documents and their interrelations to deduce the answer.
 Constrained Q\&A generates each answer alongside a corresponding constraint or condition rather than providing a standalone response.
 Numerical reasoning involves performing arithmetic operations such as addition, subtraction, sorting, and counting.
-Set-logical reasoning addresses more complex logical problems involving relationships among retrieved textual samples.
+Set-logical reasoning addresses complex logical problems involving relationships among retrieved chunks.